Slavery in the United States: American slavery as "a positive good"

-However, as the abolitionist movement's agitation increased and the area developed for plantations expanded, apologies for slavery became more faint in the South.
+As the abolitionist movement's agitation increased and the area developed for plantations expanded, apologies for slavery became fainter in the South.
 Leaders then described slavery as a beneficial scheme of labor management.
-John C. Calhoun, in a famous speech in the Senate in 1837, declared that slavery was "instead of an evil, a good – a positive good".
+In a famous 1837 Senate speech, John C. Calhoun declared that slavery was "instead of an evil, a good—a positive good".
 Calhoun supported his view with the following reasoning: in every civilized society one portion of the community must live on the labor of another; learning, science, and the arts are built upon leisure; the African slave, kindly treated by his master and mistress and looked after in his old age, is better off than the free laborers of Europe; and under the slave system conflicts between capital and labor are avoided.
 The advantages of slavery in this respect, he concluded, "will become more and more manifest, if left undisturbed by interference from without, as the country advances in wealth and numbers".